-Performance testing is typically conducted at a facility similar to the US Army Corps of Engineers, Engineering Research and Development Center (ERDC) Coastal and Hydraulics Laboratory, located in Vicksburg, Mississippi.
+Performance testing shall be conducted at the US Army Corps of Engineers, Engineering Research and Development Center (ERDC) Coastal and Hydraulics Laboratory, located in Vicksburg, Mississippi.
 The design, description, and capabilities of the facility are described in Appendix B. Construction of the barrier must comply with the test set-up and constraints of the facility.
 Note: A special construction may be required to connect a barrier to the wing walls of the test basin.
 Leakage from this construction will be included in the test results.
-However, the construction is not required to be part of the design of the flood barrier.
+However, the construction is not required to be part of the design of the flood barrier, with respect to certification.
 Additionally, special construction may be required for any pre-installed foundation components.
-Alternative test facilities may be accepted for testing at the sole discretion of the testing laboratory.
+Alternative test facilities may be accepted for testing at the sole discretion of the certification agency.

-Major and minor repairs to the flood barrier during any portion of the performance test series are only allowed at the discretion of the testing laboratory.
+Major and minor repairs to the flood barrier during any portion of the performance test series are only allowed at the discretion of the certification agency.
 A major repair may require re-testing of the entire performance test series and/or additional testing.
 A maximum of three minor repairs shall be allowed, but may require adjustments to the barrier's Design, Installation, Operation, and Maintenance Manual.
 No repairs shall be allowed that can put facility personnel into harm's way.